Gutter Installation & Gutter Guards in Vancouver, WA | Gutter Empire

 Lifespan and Durability

-• Box gutters: Copper or stainless liners can outlast the roof itself, sometimes 70+ years.
-Membrane liners are cheaper but can fail earlier, especially at seams.
+• Box gutters: Copper or stainless liners can outlast the roof itself, sometimes for over 70 years.
+Membrane liners are less expensive but can fail prematurely, especially at seams.

-• K-style: Aluminum versions last 20–30 years, which is solid but nowhere near box gutter longevity.
+• K-style: Aluminum versions last 20–30 years, which is solid, but nowhere near the longevity of box gutters.

 • Half-rounds: In copper, they’re practically heirloom fixtures (close to 100 years).
 Steel or aluminum versions line up with K-style in lifespan.